Brainstem neurons coordinate the bladder and urethral sphincter for urination

 Strengths:

 These data are thorough and convincing in showing that ESR1+ PMC neurons exert coordinated control over both the bladder and sphincter activity, which is essential for efficient urination.
-The anatomical distinctions in pelvic versus pudendal control are clear, and it's an advance to understand how this coordination occurs.
+The anatomical distinctions in pelvic versus pudendal control is clear, and it's an advance to understand how this coordination occurs.
 This work offers a clearer picture of how micturition is driven.

 Weaknesses: